springernature/frontend-playbook/accessibility/accessibility-in-emails.md

 This info sits alongside our general guide to writing emails at ????.

+## Intro

+Accessibility in emails can be summarised with 3 key points:

+1. Accessible emails allow you to reach a wider audience.
+1. Writing and visual design are key components of an accessible email campaign.
+1. Email templates can be made immediately more accessible with a few simple coding techniques.

+Creating accessible emails are not fundamentally different from creating accessible websites.

+Here are the few differing constraints and techniques that should be considered.

 ## Layout

 - Rich visual emails typically use tables for layout.